Bathurst, New South Wales: Town Gas

-This period is characterised by periods of slow to moderate population growth, with industrial and education industries developing and technology and services delivered to the town.
-Several major infrastructure developments arrive such as distributed town gas, electricity, town water supplies, and a sewage treatment system.
-Town gas had arrived in Bathurst courtesy of a private venture in 1872, with the Council providing a competing network from 1888.
-On 30 June 1914, the Council purchased the Wark Bros gas system and combined the gas networks.
-The old gasworks plant on Russell Street (now out of use) was built in 1960.
-In 1987 natural gas arrived via a new 240 km spur pipeline off the Moomba to Sydney pipeline.
+Electricity

 The early part of the century saw electricity arrive initially for street lighting; the city converted from gas street lighting to electric lighting on 22 December 1924, when 370 electric lights at a cost of £40,000 were switched on.
 Lighting spread along streets through to 1935, over time to businesses and finally private houses.
 Sewage treatment was an early infrastructure project funded by the state government and built in 1915.
 Water supply started with private wells in backyards.
 Eventually a waterworks was built to the south of the town on the river with the water pumped through piping laid progressively to the businesses and private dwellings.
 In 1931, work started on the 1,700 ML Winburndale Dam project to gravity feed water through a wood stave pipe laid to the town.
 The scheme was opened by the Premier of New South Wales on 7 October 1933.
 Later, a new larger water supply dam was built on the Campbells River.
 Originally known as the Campbell River Dam scheme and later renamed the Ben Chifley Dam after the late Prime Minister Ben Chifley of Bathurst.
 It was opened in November 1956.
 The Ben Chifley Dam received a major storage upgrade designed to meet the cities needs to 2050; the work was completed in 2001 increasing the capacity by 30% to 30800 ML.